 Reading dystopian novels is almost a rite of passage, made easier today with technology.
 There’s irony there.
 How many of the classic dystopian novels you read explored how the seemingly perfect society is maintained through oppressive societal control usually through a combination of corporate or totalitarian state using some form of all powerful technology?

 My favourite was Ray Bradbury’s Fahrenheit 451, published in 1953.
 Bradbury’s main character, Guy Montag is a fireman.
 Working in a futuristic American city, Montag’s job is to light fires, not put them out.
 In this dystopian society people don’t read, don’t enjoy the natural world, don’t think independently, nor have meaningful conversations.
-No, they drive very fast cars, watch very large room sized televisions, and listen obsessively to the radio using Seashell Radio sets attached to their ears.
+No, they drive very fast cars covered by the best motor trade insurance, watch very large room sized televisions, and listen obsessively to the radio using Seashell Radio sets attached to their ears.

 So? you say.
 What is your point?
 This is my point.
 Our children read dystopian novels, they watch movie interpretations, they raid the internet.
 And here’s the rub.
 Our children are living in a world that could be described as plugging into hedonism – Bradbury’s radio, or Aldous Huxley’s Soma in Brave New World.
 Of George Orwell’s Big Brother (Murdoch springs to mind).
 Or governments monitoring and controlling online activity.